-The interest portion of payments received for any contractual right to receive payments (such as Contracts for Deed) must be included in the household's gross annual income.
+The interest portion of payments received for any contractual right to receive payments (such as Contracts for Deed) must be included as unearned income.
 If there are any costs to the deed holder, they may be subtracted from the interest earnings.